 - Post-launch unmoderated testing of live site

-Comparative audit and gut test
+Comparative audit and gut check

 Heuristic analysis and usability testing

 Early design explorations

 - Bounce rate dropped by 10% after relaunch.

 - Teachers reported finding the redesigned collection easier to use and to hone in on resources closely aligned to their teaching units over the course of the semester.